Material Replenishment with Kanban: A Comprehensive Guide for Manufacturers

 6. Replenishment: The supplier receives the signal and prepares a new container with the specified material and quantity.

-7. Delivery: The full container, with Kanban signal reattached, is delivered to the customer process.
+7. Delivery: The full container, with kanban signal reattached, is delivered to the customer process.

 8. Cycle Repeats: As production continues, the cycle of consumption and replenishment continues, maintaining a continuous flow.